28th Japan Record Awards

-The 28th Annual Japan Record Awards took place at the Nippon Budokan in Chiyoda, Tokyo, December 31, 1986, starting at 6:30PM JST.
+The 28th Annual Japan Record Awards took place at the Nippon Budokan in Chiyoda, Tokyo, 31 December 1986, starting at 6:30PM JST.
 The primary ceremonies were televised in Japan on TBS.

+The audience rating was 29.8%.
+Akina Nakamori, who had won the grand prize in the 27th Japan Record Awards in 1985, won the grand prize again in the 28th Japan Record Awards in 1986.
+No female singer had previously won the grand prize twice in two years.